Do you know about bearded dragon skin conditions?

 Adult bearded dragons require only 20% of fat in their diet.

-It is common in captivity for dragons to have closer to 40% fat in their diet, but over 40% can lead to health problems such as obesity.
+In captivity, it is common for dragons to have closer to 40% fat in their diet, but over 40% can lead to health problems such as obesity.

 The crickets should be gut-loaded, which means they were fed nutritious foods, so the nutrition goes to your pet.